Awsworth: Railways

 Awsworth once had a station on the Great Northern (later LNER) line from Nottingham to Derby, crossing the Erewash Valley to Ilkeston over the Bennerley Viaduct.
 This closed in September 1964.
 At Awsworth Junction, a short distance to the east, a branch line curved north to Pinxton.
 This line closed in January 1963.

 Near the junction the line crossed a viaduct almost half a mile in length across the Giltbrook valley.
 This was known variously as Awsworth Viaduct, Giltbrook Viaduct and Kimberley Viaduct, but commonly by locals as the "Forty Bridges", although the exact number of arches and girder spans was 43.
 This viaduct has been demolished, but the Bennerley Viaduct remains.

+Coal mining

+Coal mining in Awsworth is first mentioned c.
+1604.
+In a series of undated letters c.
+1601, Huntingdon Beaumont wrote to his business partner, Sir Percival Willoughby, about having surveyed the coal pit in Awsworth of Sir John Savage (1554–1615) and suggesting that they should ask about leasing the mine.